Olaudah Equiano

 Olaudah Equiano (/ə.ˈlaʊ.də/; c.
-1745 – 31 March 1797), known for most of his life as Gustavus Vassa (/ˈvæ.sə/), was a writer and abolitionist.
-According to his memoir, he was from the village of Essaka, in present-day southern Nigeria.
-Enslaved as a child in West Africa, he was shipped to the Caribbean and sold to a Royal Navy officer.
-He was sold twice more before purchasing his freedom in 1766.
+1745 – 31 March 1797), known for most of his life as Gustavus Vassa (/ˈvæ.sə/), was a writer who, drawing on his experiences as an enslaved African in the Americas, became a celebrated figure within the abolitionist movement in Great Britain and Ireland.
+According to his memoir, he was kidnapped from his home in West Africa (a village in what is now southern Nigeria) and shipped first to Barbados and then to Virginia.
+There he was sold to a Royal Navy officer whom he accompanied, during the Seven Years' War, as a valet.
+He was sold twice more in the Caribbean before, having been permitted to trade on his own account, purchasing his freedom in 1766.

-As a freedman in London Equiano supported the British abolitionist movement, in the 1780s becoming one of its leading figures.
-Equiano was part of the abolitionist group the Sons of Africa, whose members were Africans living in Britain.
-His 1789 autobiography, The Interesting Narrative of the Life of Olaudah Equiano, sold so well that nine editions were published during his life and helped secure passage of the British Slave Trade Act 1807, which abolished the slave trade in Britain.
-The Interesting Narrative gained renewed popularity among scholars in the late 20th century and remains a useful primary source.
+As a freedman in London, Equiano embraced the British abolitionist movement, in the 1780s becoming one of its Sons of Africa, Africans living in Britain active as speakers on the abolitionist circuit.
+His 1789 autobiography, The Interesting Narrative of the Life of Olaudah Equiano, went through nine editions in his lifetime, and is credited with helping shift opinion in favour of the British Slave Trade Act 1807, under which the Royal Navy was committed to the suppression of the Atlantic slave trade.
+As a member of the London Corresponding Society, he was also associated with the cause of democratic reform.

+The Interesting Narrative was rediscovered by scholars in the late 20th century and remains a widely-cited primary source.

 Early life and enslavement

-According to his 1789 memoir Equiano was born around 1745 in the Igbo village of Essaka, in what is now southern Nigeria.
-He claimed his home was part of the Kingdom of Benin.
+According to his 1789 memoir, Equiano was born around 1745 in the village of Essaka (thought to be Isseke in today's Anambra State, Nigeria).
+In the 4th, 1791, edition of his book, he is also described as a native of the Eboe (Igbo) province, and in addresses and correspondence variously described himself as an "African", an "Eboan African" and as an "oppressed Ethiopian".

-Equiano recounted an incident of an attempted kidnapping of children in his Igbo village, which was foiled by adults.
-When he was around the age of eleven he and his sister were left alone to look after their family premises, as was common when adults went out of the house to work.
-They were kidnapped and taken far from their home, separated and sold to slave traders.
-He tried to escape but was thwarted.
-After his owners changed several times, Equiano happened to meet with his sister but they were separated again.
-Six or seven months after he had been kidnapped, he arrived at the coast, where he was taken on board a European slave ship.
-He was transported with 244 other enslaved Africans across the Atlantic Ocean to Barbados, in the British West Indies.
-He and a few other slaves were sent on for sale in the Colony of Virginia.
+He was the youngest of six surviving sons, and had a sister; their father owned many slaves.
+His older brothers had helped foil one attempt at kidnapping of children in his village, but at the age eleven, alone in the family compound, he and his sister were seized.
+Separated and sold to slave traders, he was trafficked a considerable distance, changing owners several times.
+Six months after he had been kidnapped, he arrived at the coast, where he was taken on board a European slave ship.
+With 244 other enslaved Africans, he was transported across the Atlantic Ocean to Barbados in the British West Indies.
+He and a few other slaves were then sent on for sale in the British colony of Virginia.

-Literary scholar Vincent Carretta argued in his 2005 biography of Equiano that the activist could have been born in colonial South Carolina rather than Africa, based on a 1759 parish baptismal record that lists Equiano's place of birth as Carolina and a 1773 ship's muster that indicates South Carolina.
-Carretta's conclusion is disputed by other scholars who believe the weight of evidence supports Equiano's account of coming from Africa.